MrDippington/mc-exercise/fubar.md

-“This is what Bob & Carol did on Bob’s computer when working on the first feature”...how many lips does a flower have?.....TU-LIPS
+“This is what Bob & Carol did on Bob’s computer when working on the first feature” HOW DOES A SQUID GO TO BATTLE?
+.....well armed lol